 On campus jobs are listed on our web site.

 Department funded jobs are available for all students enrolled in 6 or more units to apply.
-Call the listed supervisor and if they are hiring, if it still sounds good, follow up with an application (available in student employment and downloadable printable PDF) which you submit to the supervisor listed on the job announcement.
+Call the listed supervisor and if they are hiring, if it still sounds good, follow up with an application (available in student employment and PDF) which you submit to the supervisor listed on the job announcement.

-Federal Work Study jobs requires that you have actually received a Financial Aid award letter which includes Federal Work Study.
+Federal Work Study jobs requires that you have received a Financial Aid award letter which includes Federal Work Study.
 These jobs have no outside funding and can only hire students with a FWS award.
 Contact the Financial Aid office for more information on Federal Work Study.

 Payment for off campus jobs is worked out between you and the employer.
-Some jobs are paid cash, which may require that you cover your tax liability, others have taxes taken out.

 On-campus jobs are paid once a month on the 10th of the month, for time cards turned on the 20th of the previous month.
 You pick up your check at the college bank in the 100 building ( be sure to bring a picture ID).